 I recently spent an afternoon with a dear relative who is being treated for cancer.
 Her medication regimen is so complicated that my mom, an experienced caregiver, visits her daily to help sort all the different pills into all the various boxes (and make sure they get swallowed).
 They showed off three health care hacks that they’d come up with:

 1) A weekly meeting to go over the pill supply.
-I snapped this photo, but blurred it and cut out the 2-pager my mom uses as a checklist.
+I snapped the photo above, but blurred it and cut out the 2-pager my mom uses as a checklist.
 Note the use of clean surfaces to sort the pills — cutting boards and saucers.
 During this meeting they agreed that they need an upstairs pillbox (for pre-breakfast meds) and a downstairs pillbox (for the rest) because otherwise she forgets to take the early-morning pills.

 2) Our relative recently had a port placed and she needs to keep it dry for 10 days.
 A friend brought over a handy roll of plastic wrap she bought at a hardware store and showed them how to wrap the area so she could shower.